spfaus/web-game/README.md

 ## Finished project
 The idea for the finished project is a browser-based game.
 It is a turn-based rpg.
 The graphics are minimalistic and the environments are tile-based like classic roguelikes.
-Player inputs are taken via the keyboard.
+Player inputs are taken via the keyboard and possibly mouse.
 In its most basic implementation it should have a peaceful environment (like a village) for stocking up on supplies and some sort of dungeon with enemies to explore for treasures and experience.
 Sound is optional.